jmigpin/editor/README.md

 ## Features

 - Auto-indentation of wrapped lines.
-- No code coloring (except comments).
+- No code coloring (except comments and strings).
 - Many TextArea utilities: undo/redo, replace, comment, ...
 - Handles big files.
 - Start external processes from the toolbar with a click, capturing the output to a row.